Abortions in Scotland in 2024

 Type of abortion:

 Abortions can be done using tablets (medical) or by an operation (surgical).
-Medical abortion is now undergone by almost all women having abortion.
-(98.1%).
-In 2014, 80.2% had medical abortion, with 19.8% having operations.
-In 2020, the law in Scotland changed, and for the first time allowed women under 12 weeks pregnant to take the abortion tablets at home.
-At home abortion is now chosen by over half (57.6%).
+Medical abortion is now the method used by most women (96.8%), with a much smaller number undergoing an operation (3.2%).
+Access to surgical abortion is variable – in Grampian 9% of abortions are surgical, whereas in Greater Glasgow and Clyde, it is under 1%.
+It is important that the health boards ensure that surgical abortion is available to those who prefer this option.
+In 2020, the law in Scotland changed, and for the first time allowed women under 12 weeks pregnant to take abortion tablets at home.
+At home abortion is now chosen by over half (57.1%).